Dynatrace/dynatrace-operator/README.md

 ## Supported platforms

-Depending of the version of the Dynatrace Operator, it supports the following platforms:
+Depending on the version of the Dynatrace Operator, it supports the following platforms:

 | Dynatrace Operator version | Kubernetes | OpenShift Container Platform               |
 | -------------------------- | ---------- | ------------------------------------------ |